ncolomer/energy-monitor/README.md

 > “You can't improve what you don't measure”

-This project is a DIY module + a [Rust](https://www.rust-lang.org/) application that aims at measuring grid consumption metrics, display collected values on an OLED display, and send them to an external InfluxDB database for storage.
+This project is a DIY module + a [Rust](https://www.rust-lang.org/) application that aims at measuring grid consumption metrics, display collected values on an OLED display, and send them to an external InfluxDB database and/or [Home Assistant](https://www.home-assistant.io/) (over MQTT) for storage and monitoring.

 The module was designed to fit any European-standard distribution boards (same form factor as a circuit breaker) and has 90mm (5-module) width.
 It does not collect data directly but rather fetches metrics from [Lechacal](http://lechacal.com/)'s [RPICT](http://lechacal.com/wiki/index.php?title=Raspberrypi_Current_and_Temperature_Sensor_Adaptor) module and Enedis [Linky](https://fr.wikipedia.org/wiki/Linky) electric meter (France national power provider).